 DisneyBand+ is now available for pre-order for sailings on the Disney Wish, and is coming to the Disney Fantasy for sailings starting July 29, 2023.
 DisneyBand+ can also be purchased aboard both the Wish and Fantasy.
 There is no information on when DisneyBand+ will be made available on the other ships.

 Can I use an existing MagicBand or MagicBand+ onboard?

-Guests will be able to use their existing MagicBand+ onboard at the time of launch (initially on the Wish only), but Disney has been silent on whether existing MagicBands will also be supported.
-We were told only MagicBand+ will be supported at this stage.
+Guests will be able to use their existing MagicBand+ onboard at the time of launch on each ship.
+It does not appear that legacy MagicBands will be supported; only MagicBand+.

 Will DisneyBand+ be included with my Disney cruise?